-- 1. What Type of School is Moss Hall Schools Federation? - 2.
-What Type of Send is Provided for at Moss Hall Federation? - 3.
+- 1. What Type of Schools are within the Moss Hall Schools Federation? - 2.
+What Type of Special Education Needs and Disability (SEND) support is provided for at Moss Hall Schools Federation? - 3.
 Our Approach to Teaching Children with SEND at Moss Hall Federation - 4.
 How Do We Identify Children with SEN and Identify Their Needs? - 5.
 How are the school's resources allocated and matched to children's special educational needs? - 6.
 How We Secure Equipment and Facilities to Support Children with SEN - 7.
 How We Consult with and Involve Parents/Carers of Children with SEN in the Education of their Child - 8.
 How We Consult with and Involve Children with SEN in their Education - 9.
 How We Assess and Review Children's Progress Towards Outcomes - 10.
 How We Evaluate the Effectiveness of Our Provision for Children with SEN - 11.
 How We Enable Children with SEN to Engage in Activities with Their Classmates - 12.
 The Support We Provide for Improving Emotional and Social Development of Children with SEN - 13.
 Staffing - 14.
 Specialist Expertise - 15.
 Transition Arrangements Within School and Between Phases of Education - 16.
 Barnet Local Offer - 17.
 Dealing with Complaints